sensorgnome-org/sensorgnome-docs/CTT_dongle_RPI.rst

 Introduction
 ============

-Cellular Tracking Technologies (CTT) has developed tags which operate on a different frequency (433 MHz) from Lotek's tags (~166.380 MHz).
-For this reason, it is necessary to
+Cellular Tracking Technologies (CTT) has developed tags which operate on a different frequency (434 MHz) from Lotek's tags (~166.380 MHz).
+CTT has creaeted their own radio dongles which are effective and cheaper than FUNcube dongles (FCD), but they require a software patch for them to work on a Sensorgnome.
+The instructions below show you how to install this patch.

 Supplies